---

 (c) climate change policy and relevant legal context (including core terms of the Paris Agreement and any national implementation measures);

-(d) the economic and social (e.g. health) benefits to the [firm/ company] in reducing the workplace’s environmental impact;
+(d) the economic and social (e.g. health) benefits to the \[firm/ company\] in reducing the workplace’s environmental impact;

 (e) sustainable lifestyle changes and issues relating to the workplace;

-(f) details of the [firm’s/ company’s] public and contractual commitments, targets and governance in relation to climate change and sustainability; and
+(f) details of the \[firm’s/ company’s\] public and contractual commitments, targets and governance in relation to climate change and sustainability; and

 (g) other topical climate and sustainability issues.

-10.2 Consider linking the remuneration of key employees to sustainability and Net Zero Targets.
-[Drafting note: As an example, see The Chancery Project: Scarlett’s Performance Conditions (Environmental, Social and Governance (ESG) Based Performance Conditions for Employee Incentive Awards).]
+10.2 Consider linking the remuneration of key employees to sustainability and Net Zero Targets. \[_Drafting note: As an example, see The Chancery Project:_ [_Scarlett’s Performance Conditions_](https://chancerylaneproject.org/climate-clauses/esg-based-performance-conditions-for-employee-incentive-awards/) _(Environmental, Social and Governance (ESG) Based Performance Conditions for Employee Incentive Awards)._\]

 10.3 Invest the employee pension scheme with an ESG/ green investment fund as the default.